The essential guide to creating visibility for accounting firms

 The perfect Website

 Your website is the face of your company and the home of your brand.
 We like to think of a website as a digital storefront.
 Your presence (content, usability, graphics) on your website is significant to prospective clients, which will most likely be their first impression of your firm.
-Over 80% of your prospects will visit your website to learn about your firm, and the quality of your website is also a top reason that prospective buyers rule out a firm, often before they even reach out .
+According to Hinge Marketing, over 80% of your prospects will visit your website to learn about your firm, and the quality of your website is also a top reason that prospective buyers rule out a firm, often before they even reach out.

 Your website must set you apart from others as an expert in the accounting field.
 It would be best to showcase to your current and prospective clients that you are an expert in the accounting field and fill a specific niche.
 Not only can your website and SEO set you up as an expert, but adding high-quality content and insights can make you the go-to expert.